BDC Hamburger Icon

 Storing and accessing personnel files

-While you can store employee personnel files in a locked filing cabinet, you run the risk of the documents being damaged by potential disasters (e.g., floods, fires or tornadoes) or stolen and exposed.
-Instead, many businesses use highly rated HR software to digitally store and manage employee personnel files.
+While you can store employee personnel files in a locked filing cabinet, you run the risk of the documents being damaged by potential disasters, such as floods, fires or tornadoes, or stolen and exposed.
+Instead, many businesses use highly rated human resources (HR) software to store and manage employee personnel files digitally.

 What should be included in a personnel file?